nijiyamaharjan/dsa-visualizer/README.md

 # Features
 - Choose from a total of 9 major algorithms visualized
 - Animation controls including play,pause, skip forward/backward for sorting algorithms
-- Colour coded process for easy identification of ungoing action
+- Colour coded process for easy identification of ongoing action
 - Same graph can be traversed using different algorithms once created